sachinkr91/api-rest-meetings/libs/php/SwaggerClient-php/docs/Api/CommandCenterApi.md

 // Swagger\Client\Configuration::getDefaultConfiguration()->setApiKeyPrefix('access_token', 'Bearer');

 $api_instance = new Swagger\Client\Api\CommandCenterApi();
-$user_id = 56; // int | The ID of the user of interest.  his value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
+$user_id = 56; // int | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 try {
     $result = $api_instance->v1UserUserIdIndigoMeetingsGet($user_id);